-Neil Degrasse Tyson, the host of the Netflix series “Cosmos,” spends a good deal of one episode talking about a scientist named Clair Patterson.
-Clair, through his quest to uncover the true age of the Earth, stumbled upon a major public health crisis: lead poisoning.
+Neil Degrasse Tyson, the host of the Netflix series “Cosmos,” spends a good deal of one episode talking about Clair Patterson’s scientist.
+Through his quest to uncover the true age of the Earth, Clair stumbled upon a major public health crisis: lead poisoning.
 He wasn’t setting out to take on industry giants; he just wanted to do the math and date the Earth accurately.
 After his discoveries about lead during the process, however, he found himself becoming an impromptu epidemiologist.
-Suddenly, he was taking part in one of the most reviled sciences among fuel, power, and pharmaceutical industries and their lobbyists.
+Suddenly, he took part in one of the most reviled sciences among fuel, power, pharmaceutical industries, and lobbyists.

 After a difficult fight, Clair’s stubborn pursuit of the truth resulted in legislation that limited the use of lead in commercial and industrial products, as well as vehicle emissions.
 A victory for scientific truth and public health, but only one step along the journey.
-Lobbying of scientific research and political action regarding it still continues, which results in a surprising amount of dangerous materials remaining in common use.
+Lobbying scientific research and political action regarding it continues, resulting in a surprising amount of dangerous materials remaining in common use.

 The anti-science sentiment is gaining momentum in North America, often fueled by business interests.
 Industry lobbyists, however, aren’t always at odds with the scientific truth.
-Generally, they are very pro-science when research is producing new ways to cut costs or improve profit.
-Pharmaceutical giants often fund and research new medicine, while simultaneously creating new crises by pushing addictive substances in spite of poor testing, or in spite of warnings from scientists.
+Generally, they are very pro-science when research is producing new ways to cut costs or improve profitability.
+Pharmaceutical giants often fund and research new medicine while simultaneously creating new crises by pushing addictive substances despite poor testing or despite warnings from scientists.

-The problem with epidemiology is that it’s not so much about curing disease, but preventing it from happening in the first place.
+The problem with epidemiology is that it’s not so much about curing the disease but preventing it from happening in the first place.
 Eradicating a disease means you can’t treat people for it, and that means you can’t charge them for treatment.
 Industries tend not to respond well to inconvenient truths about the processes and materials they use.
-Even when they can’t stop the truth from coming out, there are many successful lobbyists who stall political responses to public health issues.
+Even when they can’t stop the truth from coming out, many successful lobbyists stall political responses to public health issues.

 Cholera in the Water Pump: A Brief Origin of Epidemiology

-Arguably, in the Western world epidemiology began with an English doctor by the name of John Snow and his long battle with Cholera.
+Arguably, in the Western world, epidemiology began with an English doctor named John Snow and his long battle with Cholera.
 Cholera is a particularly nasty disease that, in the early to mid-1800s when John was training to be a doctor, was thought to be caused by “miasma,” thought to surround graveyards and sewage tunnels.
 His process of scientific investigation leads him to discover that the disease was spread through water and that contaminated water pumps were the source of outbreaks.
 Unfortunately, no one in conventional medicine at the time believed him.

 Snow founded the study of epidemiology to prove his discovery to the scientific community.
 To prove his findings, he needed something that we took for granted in the modern world but was extremely difficult to come by in the 1850s.
-To safeguard the public from disease, he needed data — data about where people lived, which water sources they used, and how many people in their families contracted cholera.
+He needed data about where people lived, which water sources they used, and how many people in their families contracted cholera to safeguard the public from disease.
 Data and its gathering, mapping, and examination became an integral component of epidemiology.

-To disprove conventional wisdom at the time, and convince other doctors that he was right, John Snow needed a rigorous process of study that would satisfy the most skeptical minds and stand up to scrutiny.
+To disprove conventional wisdom at the time and convince other doctors that he was right, John Snow needed a rigorous process of study that would satisfy the most skeptical minds and stand up to scrutiny.
 His study of the statistics involved with how disease spreads through public spaces pioneered many of the techniques that modern epidemiologists use.
-He was determined to study not just a disease and how to cure it, but how to limit its damage through good public planning and legislation.
-In this way, diseases can be fought, and even prevented and eradicated entirely, without the need for distributing medical aid on a massive scale.
+He was determined to study not just a disease and how to cure it but how to limit its damage through good public planning and legislation.
+In this way, diseases can be fought and even prevented and eradicated without distributing medical aid on a massive scale.

 Epidemiology is, therefore, an extremely consequential area of study.
 The results of epidemiological investigations often result in laws being passed and public policy being enacted through government.